robatwilliams/unit-testing-AtoZ/README.md

 To avoid long-running tests due to waiting in actual-time for that duration to pass, use the test framework's time-mocking capability.

+### Type safety

+Static type checking of the code, providing lower-effort problem detection and faster feedback than unit tests.

+When the code that uses the code under test is type-checked against the latter, unit tests for problems caught by the type system are unnecessary.

 ## U

 ### Utility function